 Yes, the King’s College Visitor Centre is our shop located opposite the main gate of the College.

-King’s College Visitor Centre is currently open from Wednesday to Sunday 10.30am until 4.30pm.
-(Please note we close from 1pm until 1.30pm for cleaning and may close earlier at short notice.)
+King’s College Visitor Centre is currently open from Tuesday to Saturday10.30am until 4.30pm.

 No, but assistance dogs are welcome.

 To access the temporary disabled route wheelchairs or mobility scooters must not exceed 26 inches (66cm) in width.
 The temporary disabled access ramp has a weight limit of 300kgs or 660lbs.

 We regret that wheelchairs and mobility scooters are not able to access the exhibition.